 One such recipe was Mary Berry's Simnel Cake and a recipe I found in the Waitrose Spring Harvest 2015 Magazine for Pistachio & Almond Marzipan.
 I'm a huge fan of marzipan, but have never attempted to make it myself - so, as it's Easter weekend I thought there was no better time to get in the kitchen and tick it off my Baking Challenge 2015 list!

-I also recently came across this recipe by Mel from Melanie's Food Adventures Blog for homemade Bounty Bars!
+I also recently came across a recipe by Mel from Melanie's Food Adventures Blog for homemade Bounty Bars!
 A Bounty is my mums favourite chocolate bar, and as her, my stepdad and my twin sister are all heading to Bedford to be with us for the long Easter weekend, I thought that it would be rude not to give these a whirl!

 The Bounty Bars weren't on my Baking Challenge list, but as ever I always end up making WAY more than 12 bakes/makes within a year.
 This is one of these little added 'extras'.